imgkkk574/KuaiLive/pages/decriptions.md

 #### 2. Descriptions of the fields in room.csv

+The file ```room.csv``` contains detailed information about all live rooms, including basic fields such as the date, room id, the corresponding streamer, as well as temporal data and categorical descriptors.

 | Field Name         | Description                               | Type  | Example |
 | ------------------ | ----------------------------------------- | ----- | ------- |
 |     p_date         |      The date of the live room.           | int64 |20250525 |